notsatos/notsatos.github.io/_tabs/about.md

 math: true
 ---

-Currently an undergraduate student at USC (Junior/3rd year) interested in research surrounding arithmetic geometry, algebraic geometry, commutative algebra, and adjacent fields.
+Currently an undergraduate student at USC (Senior) interested in research surrounding arithmetic geometry, algebraic geometry, and commutative algebra.
+My complete CV is linked <a href="https://notsatos.github.io/files/CV-4.pdf">here</a>.
 ## Papers

 1.  *On the prime spectrum of the p-adic integer polynomial ring with a depiction* <a href="https://arxiv.org/abs/2304.03523v2">arXiv: 2304.03523</a>